 On the face of it, the program here looks interesting: it includes versions of Jan & Dean’s own “Honolulu Lulu” and “Dead Man’s Curve” (though not their several larger hits) plus covers of such period AM-radio staples as the Everly Brothers’ “Cathy’s Clown,” Len Barry’s “1-2-3,” Lou Christie’s “Lightnin’ Strikes,” the Silkies’ “You’ve Got to Hide Your Love Away,” the Four Seasons' "Let's Hang On," and the Beatles’ “Michelle” and “Norwegian Wood (This Bird Has Flown).”

 But some of the songs are just snippets that are buried under or cut short by the sound effects, crowd noise, and assorted not-so-funny silliness; and when Jan & Dean do make it all the way to the end of a tune, their deliberately sloppy, goofy, brass-heavy versions are not likely to make you want to go back for seconds.
-As for the “humor,” the liner notes cite the inspiration of Monty Python’s Flying Circus, but Filet of Soul isn’t anywhere near that ensemble’s league.
+As for the “humor,” I realize that one person's yawn is another person's joke but good luck raising even a smile from anyone with this stuff.